 Every once and a while, we get a haircut.
 Every moment our government bureaucracy grows.
 Agency overlap, rule-making outside of the legislative, inefficiency and cost are all issues that need to be addressed.
 Like getting a haircut, the process of limiting government bureaucracy is a necessary maintenance function of the citizenry.

 The documents featured on this website, are presented as a framework.
-Your comments and guidance will shape these documents into something that can be discussed at a Convention.
+Your comments and guidance will shape and strengthen these documents.